kubernetes-sigs/cluster-api-provider-aws/docs/proposal/aws-resource-handling.md

   - If update fails attempt delete of created resource
     - If delete fails log delete failure and return non-retryable error
 - Tag AWS resource
-- Enque cluster/machine update if not already available/ready or tagging fails
+- Enqueue cluster/machine update if not already available/ready or tagging fails

 TODO: flowchart